2024 Solar Incentives Guide for Lebanon, IN - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Net Metering: Net metering factors in after your solar panels are up and running.
-If you have a net metering agreement in place with your Lebanon utility company, the company will subtract the value of the excess energy your solar system produces from your monthly utility bill.
-In some locations, this is a dollar-for-dollar credit, while in other places you might make back a percentage of the value.
+- Net Metering: Net metering factors in after your solar panels are up and running.
+If you have in place a net metering agreement with your Lebanon utility company, the company will subtract the value of the excess energy produced by your solar system from your utility bill each month.
+In some locations, this is a dollar-for-dollar credit, while in other areas you might receive a refund equivalent to a percentage of the value.

 Best Solar Financing